 In July 2011, 5 shares of Series C were converted into 8,334 shares of common stock and 5 Series C Post Conversion Dividend Rights (Dividend Rights) were issued.
+In January 2013, 5 shares of Series C were converted into 8,334 shares of common stock and 5 Dividend Rights were issued.
 Per the terms of the Series C, these Dividend Rights shall continue to participate in dividends, however the Floor shall not apply.
-At December 31, 2011, these Dividend Rights were determined to have a de minimis value, as the payment of a dividend is considered improbable at this time.
+At December 31, 2012, these Dividend Rights were determined to have a de minimis value, as the payment of a dividend is considered improbable at this time.
+The Company will continue to evaluate and assess the Series C Post Conversion Dividend Right for each reporting period.